 What is the Doha Round and How Many Livelihoods Hang in the Balance? – Faizel Ismail (1/3)

-An eminent trade negotiator explains the global value chain approach to trade and gives a first hand account of negotiating the WTO Doha Development Agenda
+Ambassador Faizel Ismail, South Africa’s eminent trade minister explains the global value chain approach to trade and gives a first-hand account of negotiating the World Trade Organization Doha Development Agenda

 LYNN FRIES, TRNN PRODUCER: Welcome to The Real News Network.
 I’m Lynn Fries in Geneva.

 In this report, we investigate global value chains.
 We look into how and why they became important in trade negotiations at the World Trade Organization and why they reflect a new era in globalization.